Skip to content

 • View query (see the correlation query used).

-• Setup correlation (configure correlation keys when needed).
+• Setup correlation (configure the three correlation field mappings).

 Related Data - Logs